-The school has enhanced remote online learning by upgrading and adopting more applications of e-platform.
+The school has continued to enhance remote online learning by upgrading and adopting more applications of e-platform.
 Subject departments have adapted classroom resources for online learning and organised lessons with a mix of strategies to cater for learning needs of students.
-Students were encouraged to participated more actively in online classes.
+Students participated more actively in online classes.
 The school understands the importance of parents' support in remote learning.
-To keep parents posted of their children's learning, the school set up two online inquiry systems for parents to view their children's attendance records of online lessons and homework records.
+To keep parents posted of their children's learning, the school provided two online inquiry systems for parents to view their children's attendance records of online lessons and homework records.
 The information was updated daily.
-To ensure needy students were well equipped for online classes, the school applied for the Community Care Fund successfully.
 Needy students were provided with a mobile device and its accessories for online classes.

 Teachers have paid their efforts in staying connected with students, maintaining positive student-teacher relationships.
 Despite the suspension of in-person classes, teachers kept contact with their students and showed them care and encouragement through the e-platform for online learning.
-To help students who faced challenges during online lessons, a three-tier compulsory student support scheme was conducted by the Pastoral Division.
-These support programmes were compulsory and follow-up actions included those by form teachers, Discipline Section, Guidance & Counselling Section and individual counselling by school social workers.

-Despite the alternation of in-person classes and online classes during the pandemic, most students have been able to adapt to the changes, rebuild their routines and continue their learning, assessments and other school activities.
-Furthermore, to prevent COVID-19, the school has adopted various precautionary measures.
+Despite the swapping of the Easter and summer holidays and the alternation of in-person classes and online classes during the pandemic, most students have been able to adapt to the changes, rebuild their routines and continue their learning, assessments and other school activities.
+Furthermore, to prevent COVID-19, the school has adopted various precautionary measures such as daily rapid tests.
 Students were very cooperative and contributed substantially to the cleanliness and hygiene of the school.